 You can also choose a combination alarm, which acts as both a smoke detector and CO monitor.
 This 2-in-1 option can be hardwired into your home, allowing you to rest easy knowing that your family is protected against two dangerous threats.

 Place a CO alarm outside of every bedroom and on every level of your home, including the basement.
 To avoid inaccurate readings and false alarms, install CO alarms at least 15-feet from fireplaces, stoves and furnaces, or according to the manufacturer's guidelines.

 If your home has a wood-burning or gas-burning fireplace, make sure you take the proper precautions and follow these fire safety tips:

 - Have your chimney inspected and, if necessary, swept or cleaned at least once a year, especially if you use your fireplace regularly.

 - Keep fireplace screens securely in place every time you light a fire.
 The screen is necessary to keep ash or spewing log fragments from igniting carpet, area rugs or other fabric nearby.

 - If any household members or guests choose to smoke, consider making a rule that smoking should only take place outside of the home.
 Should you choose to smoke indoors, however, you should never smoke in bed, as many fires start when a person falls asleep and the lit cigarette ignites bedding material.

 Keep your home fire safety plans up to date with all the fire safety equipment mentioned in this guide.
 To stay prepared in case of a house fire, your home should have ample smoke alarms and carbon monoxide alarms installed, as well as at least one fire extinguisher stored in a convenient location.
-If you want home fire safety equipment delivered straight to your door, shop The Home Depot to receive free delivery on over one million online items.
+To shop home fire safety equipment, check out The Home Depot Mobile App.
+You can also have equipment delivered straight to your door with The Home Depot free delivery on over one million online items.